2025 Conference Chairs

 President, International Association of Diabetic Foot Surgeons

-Venu Kavarthapu was appointed as an orthopaedic consultant at King’s College Hospital NHS Trust in London, UK, in 2006.
-He is the orthopaedic lead of the King’s Multi-disciplinary Diabetic Foot Unit and has set-up the functional limb salvage Charcot foot reconstruction service that has been recognised nationally.
-He also established the ‘Multidisciplinary and Surgical Reconstruction of Charcot Foot Symposium' and ‘King’s Charcot Foot Reconstruction Cadaver Workshop’ course in London.
-The Diabetic Foot Reconstruction Fellowship that is offered in his unit is popular among the foot and ankle trained surgeons.
-His clinical research interest is on Charcot foot and infection clearance surgery of the diabetic foot.
-He has published extensively on diabetic foot surgery and authored 6 book chapters on this subject.
-He is invited for most key diabetic foot meetings, and is a dynamic member of several specialist societies.
-His other responsibilities include honorary senior lecturer at King's College London, associate editor of Journal of Clinical Orthopaedics and Trauma, member of British Orthopaedic Foot and Ankle Society Education Committee, Associate Professor at the University of Southern Denmark, and President of International Association of Diabetic Foot Surgeons.
+Venu Kavarthapu, MBBS, FRCS, FRCS (Tr&Orth) was appointed as an orthopaedic consultant at King's College Hospital NHS Trust in London, UK, in 2006.
+He is the orthopaedic lead of the King's Multidisciplinary Diabetic Foot Unit and has established the functional limb salvage Charcot foot reconstruction service that has been recognized nationally.
+He also founded the 'Multidisciplinary and Surgical Reconstruction of Charcot Foot Symposium' and 'King's Charcot Foot Reconstruction Cadaver Workshop' course in London.
+The Diabetic Foot Reconstruction Fellowship that is offered in his unit is popular among foot and ankle trained surgeons.

 Jonathan Labovitz, DPM, FACFAS, CHCQM